-We are everything we can imagine and everything that we can’t, nor can imagine could be imagined.
-There is no fear and no joy, no pain and no longing, no aching desire for love, for compassion, for that which is and remains unattainable, or what we already have, there is a bliss only that simply pervades.
+We are everything we can imagine and everything that we can’t, nor can imagine could be imagined at all.
+There is no fear and no joy, no pain and no longing, no aching desire for love, for compassion, for that which is and remains unattainable, or that which we already have; there is a bliss only that simply persists.

-The Ice King sits facing me in the open space, we seem to be circling, swirling away from our sun.
+The Ice King sits facing me in the open space; we seem to be orbiting, circling away from our sun.
 His smile now is knowing and satisfied.
-I see myself reflected in him though I know I look nothing like him and with this recognition comes a new kind of want, a new kind of need, a new kind of desire.
-I stand up and as I do so so does he and I look him in the eyes – wherein lie worlds and histories, characters and motions, achievements and hours of unspeakable pleasure – and I offer him my hand.
+I see myself reflected in him though I know I look nothing like him, and with this recognition comes a new kind of want, a new kind of need, a new kind of desire.
+I stand up, and as I do, so does he; and I look him in the eyes – wherein lie worlds and histories, characters and motions, achievements and hours of unspeakable pleasure – and I offer him my hand.
 He takes it.
 We acknowledge each other, I him, he me.
-The grip of his hand is soft and firm like his skin like his heart like his glans like his lips like his medial plantar and I inhale him once more ere go.
+The grip of his hand is soft and firm, like his skin like his heart like his glans like his lips like his medial plantar, and I inhale him once more ere I go.

 I leave rich, filled with power.
-As I walk through space past the planets that are merely pebbles I pick up the garments his tailors have woven throughout the centuries and I put on those that take my fancy, those of my choosing, those I accept as my attire.
+As I walk through space past the planets that are really mere pebbles, I pick up the garments his tailors have woven throughout the ages, and I put on ones that take my fancy, those of my choosing, what I accept as my attire.
 I leave all the rest.
-I leave him behind not with disregard or as obsolescence but in love.
+I leave him behind, not with disregard or as obsolescence, but in love.

 I don’t stride, I don’t float, don’t proceed: I expand, I infuse.
 Somebody walking by says to me, in the casual, friendly manner that raises no eyebrow, ‘all right?’ and I know this is not a question, nor is it an observation, it is an invitation.
 I smile at him with kindness and wisdom.
 With love.
 Not of my doing but of my being, not my desert but my gift.
 Not my accomplishment not my credit and not my reward.
 My absorption, my purpose, my meaning.
-And I answer his invitation, ‘all right?’…